ElBarso/dash-channels-compare/README.md

 ## Project Overview

-Create an interactive dashboard to comapre plots of a four channel sensor output.
-Separately plots all channels curve's and allows to select one curve for channels to make a direct comparison on a dedicated interactive plot.
+Create an interactive dashboard to compare the output of a four-channel sensor.
+Separately plots each channel curves.
+Through a dedicated interactive plot, enables direct comparison of tracks from different channels selecting them with a simple click.

-I used the code to plot and compare measurements during the optimization phase of TMek, a rapid diagnostic test for malaria, developed at Politecnico di Milano ([latest project scientific paper](https://ieeexplore.ieee.org/abstract/document/9924602)).
+I used this code to quickly plot and compare measurements during the optimization phase of TMek, a rapid diagnostic test for malaria, developed at Politecnico di Milano ([latest project scientific paper](https://ieeexplore.ieee.org/abstract/document/9924602)).

 ## Features